-The Roman Forum in front of the Palatine Hill was a marshy area but in the 6th century when the marsh was drained and a whole row of temples and palaces built in the valley.
+The Roman Forum in front of the Palatine Hill was a marshy area but in the 6th century they drained the the marsh and built a whole row of temples and palaces in the valley.

 The Roman Forum became the cultural center of the ancient Rome and also the central meeting point and marketplace.
 The top sights of the Roman Forum are:

 Triumphal arch of the Emperor Septimus Severus (Arco di Settimio Severo)